ccf-tfehlmann/ibdplexus/inst/userguides/medication-in-SPARC.md

 VISIT\_ENCOUNTER\_MED\_START.

-If a patient has medication information for the same drug from eCRF and EMR, the earliest MED\_START\_DATE is used and the latest MED\_END\_DATE.
+If a patient has medication information for the same drug from eCRF and EMR, the earliest MED\_START\_DATE is used.
 If the visit encounter start date is used as a proxy medication start date for the EMR data and eCRF medication information is available, then the eCRF start date is used for the MED\_START\_DATE.
 The columns MED\_START\_SOURCE and MED\_END\_SOURCE tell the data source of the respective date.

-I
+### Medication End Dates in SPARC Med Journey

+In order to capture the latest medication end date for a prescription for a patient there are several steps of logic used.
+This stepwise logic is outlined below, and was developed in order to not prematurely report medication end dates for long-term ongoing medications.
+The column
+\`LOGIC\_USED\` describes which medication end date logic was used.

+1. When eCRF med end date is available, this is used.
+(LOGIC\_USED == “ECRF END DATE”)
+2. No med end date is filled when the latest EMR med end date is in the future.
+(LOGIC\_USED == “NO MED END DATES”)
+3. No med end date is filled when the Last Medication Verification Date and/or the Current Medication Date are later than the latest EMR med end date.
+(LOGIC\_USED == “CURRENT MEDICATION DATE OVERRIDE” |
+    LOGIC\_USED == “MED VERIFICATION DATE OVERRIDE”)
+4. No med end date is filled when the latest EMR med end date is within 90 days of the most recent EMR data available for that patient.
+    (LOGIC\_USED == “WITHIN 90 DAYS of EMR ENCOUNTER DATE”)
+5. If none of the above are true, the med end date is the latest EMR med end date, or when not available the latest EMR med start date.
+    (LOGIC\_USED == “EMR, NOT MORE RECENT THAN LAST VERIFIED, CURRENT, AND NOT WITHIN 90 DAYS ENCOUNTER EMR”)
+6. No med end date is filled when there is no other data available.
+    (LOGIC\_USED == “NO MED END DATES”)

+### Overlapping Medications in SPARC Med Journey

-Any overlap between medications is reported along with the number of days the medications overlap.
+The parameter `overlap` can be set to TRUE to include columns in the final output that report any overlap between medications along with the number of days the medications overlap.

 If no end date is given for a prescription, the duration of the overlap is calculated assuming an ongoing prescription.
-The effective end date is set using a database wide cutoff based on the the date of the latest encounter any patient had (as returned by the function `extract_latest`.
+The effective end date is set using a database wide cutoff based on the the date of the latest encounter any patient had (as returned by the function `extract_latest)`.

 There are flags for if a patient was on a steroid at the same time as the listed medication.